danielnuriyev/danielnuriyev.github.io/README.md

 ### Why you are here

-You have read so far because you (the Observer, the Soul) is trying to get out of the veil of thoughts.
+You have read so far because you - the Soul - is looking for a way out from the veil of thoughts.

 People who are rational, reasonable, logical, scientific, materialist, atheist simply observe this type of thoughts without choosing to dig deeper.
 Digging deeper is rational as well but based on a direct experience.